friends-with-benefits/codeofconduct/code.md

 #
 # **Code of Conduct**

-Friends With Benefits is committed to fostering a friendly, safer, and comfortable environment for all, regardless of sex, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, race, ethnicity, religion, nationality, age, or level of experience.
+Bankless DAO (bDAO) is committed to fostering a friendly, safer, and comfortable environment for all, regardless of sex, gender identity and expression, sexual orientation, disability, mental illness, neuro(a)typicality, physical appearance, race, ethnicity, religion, nationality, age, or level of experience.

-Members are expected to proactively support the creation of a safer environment within the FWB server.
+Members are expected to proactively support the creation of a safer environment within the bDAO server.

 ### **Our Goal**